dulabs/frontend-edit-profile/readme.txt

 Wordpress plugin to add profile information to your frontend through shortcode, without coding or hacks.
 Great for membership site.

-Since Version 1.0.5
+= Note =
-You need to separate between login and profile page, See installation.
+Since version 1.0.5, You need to separate between login and profile page, See installation.

+= Development =
-Check plugin development through github
+See development update at github https://github.com/dulabs/frontend-edit-profile

-https://github.com/dulabs/frontend-edit-profile

-WARNING!
+= Whitelist =
-not all plugins compatible, see our whitelist
+not all plugins compatible, see our whitelist http://fep.dulabs.com/

-http://fep.dulabs.com/

 Tested on Wordpress 4.0.0